 4.5.1 Relationship between Educational Qualification and Opinion on Agricultural Credit Facilities (Chi-Square Test)

-The Chi-Square value is statistically significant at the 1 per cent level (p < 0.01).
-Therefore, the null hypothesis is rejected (Table 6).
-This indicates a significant association between educational qualification and farmers’ opinion on agricultural credit facilities.
-Higher educational levels are associated with more positive opinions, while lower educational groups tend to express neutral or negative perceptions, particularly regarding procedures and interest rates.
+The Chi-Square statistic is significant at the 1% level (p < 0.01), prompting the rejection of the null hypothesis (Table 6).
+This indicates a significant relationship between educational qualifications and farmers' perceptions of agricultural credit services.
+Farmers with higher education levels generally have more positive views, while those with lower educational backgrounds often express neutral or negative opinions, particularly regarding procedures and interest rates.